 Tiger Woods goes viral for all the wrong reasons at Riviera

-LOS ANGELES (AP) — Tiger Woods had some explaining to do Friday, about a putter so cold it left him on the verge of missing the cut, and about a chauvinist prank he played on Justin Thomas in the Genesis Invitational.
+LOS ANGELES (AP) — Tiger Woods had some explaining to do Friday, about a putter so cold he nearly missed the cut at Riviera, and about a chauvinist prank he played on Justin Thomas in the Genesis Invitational.

 In his return to elite competition for the first time in seven months, Woods caused quite a buzz in the opening round for all the wrong reasons.